 Drive out of Sutherland towards Matjiesfontein.
 After 7km you will see a turnoff to Merweville to your left.
 Turn onto this road and about 8km further on you’ll come to a lake on both sides of the road.
 When we visited it was full of spurwing geese, teals, ducks, blackwinged stilts and even some greater flamingos raking the water's surface with their bills to siphon up some breakfast.
 You might be lucky enough to see pelicans too.

-Some 4–5km further you can see Salpeterkop, 1767m high, on your left – the youngest active volcano south of the Equator.
+Some 4–5km further you can see Salpeterkop, a volcano 1767m high, on your left.
 Don’t worry, it last erupted 66 million years ago, leaving the kilometre-wide lava ash field that you can still see today.
+It lies on the private Rogge Cloof estate, but you can book ahead to do a three- to four-hour guided hike.

 Sutherland is a one-horse town, not much more than three roads deep and around 1800 people.
 Wander the streets with your camera at dusk or dawn for great shots of old grey-stone houses with lacy Victorian stoeps.
 I liked that some of them were a bit weathered and ramshackle.
 This wabi sabi – the Japanese acceptance of transience and imperfection – makes for much more interesting photos than prim and pristine buildings.